chengdongqiang/caudotools/README.md

 Caudocog is developed based on OrthoFinder and other softwares, creating a comprehensive nucleotide sequence database for core Caudoviricetes orthologous groups.
 The resulting output, Caudoviricetes_aa2nt.fas, serves as the search database for caudoscan.

 Caudoscan is designed to identify phage contigs through nucleotide homologous searches and calculation of a window-based score following the Wilson score interval method.
 A caudoscan score of 0.3 serves as a judgement threshold.
-Contigs with a caudoscan score greater than 0.3are categorized as phage contigs.
+Contigs with a caudoscan score greater than 0.3 are categorized as phage contigs.
 Simulations using error-prone long reads of 40 kb and 20 kb showed that the F1 score for caudoscan reached 0.95 and 0.90, respectively.

 ### **Caudocog Prerequisites**
 The following software must be installed and added to the system’s PATH: prodigal, mash, orthofinder, hmmer, muscle, blastp (with the nr database available) and parallel.